Jasmine54/Data-Visualization/final-project-part-1.md

 Central to the project is the exploration of the disparities in maternal mortality rates among different demographic groups, highlighting how factors such as race, income and education level play a pivotal role in maternal health outcomes.
 The visualization will not only portray the statistical data but also aim to tell the story behind the numbers, offering insights into the societal and healthcare-related challenges faced by women in the United States.
 Additionally, the project will critically analyze the causes of maternal deaths, identifying which of these could be preventable with adequate healthcare interventions and policy changes.
 By doing so, the project aspires to contribute to the ongoing dialogue on improving maternal health care and reducing mortality rates, ultimately pointing towards solutions that could mitigate these deaths in the future.

 This comprehensive approach aims not just to present data but to foster a deeper understanding of the complexities surrounding maternal mortality in the US.
-The project's ultimate goal is to drive awareness, inform policy discussions, and spur action towards enhancing maternal health care systems to safeguard the lives of mothers across the nation.
+The project's ultimate goal is to drive awareness, inform policy discussions, and spur action toward enhancing maternal healthcare systems to safeguard the lives of mothers across the nation.

 # Structure